 <img alt=”Halloween treats just for you” src=”myimage.jpg” width=”500″ height=”200″ />

 Notice the height and width there.
 In most email clients, you need those to get ALT tags to show up.
 Now here’s code for an image with the ALT tag formatting magic.

 <img style=”font-size: 20px; color: #CC3300; font-weight: bold; height: 200px; width: 500px;” alt=” Halloween treats just for you ” src=”myimage.jpg ” width=”500″ height=”200″ />

-Again, to add that to an email, you’ll have to hand code your emails.
-That means you’ll need to use GetReponse’s HTML Source Editor, not the Email Creator.
+Again, to add that to an email, you’ll have to hand code part of your email.
+That means you’ll need to use GetResponse Custom HTML block.

 Even if you can’t hand code your emails right now, just adding basic ALT text in your emails is a great start.
 Here are a few tips for writing better ALT tags:

 - Keep them short.
 Some email clients will cut off long ALT tags.